UNITED WAY OF JASPER COUNTY

 4) Community Resiliency

-The rallying cry of "Live United" at UWJC encapsulates the essence of unity and collaboration, highlighting the power of collective action in achieving greater impact.
+UNITED IS THE WAY encapsulates the essence of unity and collaboration, highlighting the power of collective action in achieving greater impact.

 By uniting with private, public, and nonprofit partners, UWJC is tackling significant challenges and working towards improving education, enhancing economic mobility, and strengthening health resources in the community.